zentri/zentriospy/README.md

 print device("ls -v")
 ```

-This results in printing a verbose list of files on the WiConnect device.
+This results in printing a verbose list of files on the ZentriOS device.

 ### Class Mode with Structured Commands

 The python code below uses structured commands.

-Each wiconnect command is represented by a device method.
+Each ZentriOS command is represented by a device method.

 The first argument to the device method is a string containing the command parameters.

 The second argument, when required, is the data sent immediately after issuing the command.
 This is required for commands such as `file_create` and `stream_write`.

 ```
-import wiconnectpy
+import zentriospy

 file_data = '0123456789'
-device = wiconnectpy.wiconnectpy('mymodule.local')
+device = zentriospy.zentriospy('mymodule.local')
 device.ls("-v")
 device.fcr("blah.txt 10", file_data)
 device.ls("-v")